Beauty is in the Eye of the Lottery Ticket Holder, or Is It?

 They covered the “Dream Car” (the Hummer) in $39,000 worth of discarded tickets.
 No dollar amount was given for “Dream Ride”.

-In the span of two days, David Jelinek’s luck seemed to disappear.
-First, he and his wife decided to divorce and that very weekend, a car hit him while he was trying to flag down a taxi.
+In two days, David Jelinek’s luck seemed to disappear.
+First, he and his wife decided to divorce, and that very weekend, a car hit him while he was trying to flag down a taxi.
 As a result of the accident, he lost all hearing in his right ear and a large amount of spinal fluid and spent the next ten days recovering in the hospital.

 When he was released from the hospital, he noticed a crumpled lotto scratch off on the ground.
-Since then he has begun collecting discarded scratch offs.
-So much so, he was able to fill 3 suitcases.
+Since then he has begun collecting discarded scratch-offs.
+So much so, he was able to fill three suitcases.